tohyuting/tp/docs/DeveloperGuide.md

 There are two scenarios :

-Some compulsory prefixes are not present :
+1. Some compulsory prefixes are not present :

    AddCommandParser will throw a new ParseException object to the LogicManager.

-All compulsory prefixes are present in the arguments :
+1. All compulsory prefixes are present in the arguments :

    It will then proceed to use the getValue method of the ArgumentMultimap class to get the value of the prefixes.
 For example, if the argument parsed in is ct/s, the getValue method will get the value 's'.
    Subsequently, it will use the ParseUtil methods to get the corresponding object values and put it into the parameters of the new Supplier/Warehouse object.
 The Supplier/Warehouse object will be put into the parameter of the AddCommand object and this will be returned to the LogicManager class for execution.

-LogicManager will call the execute() method of this AddCommand object.
+   LogicManager will then call the execute() method of this AddCommand object.
 In the execute() method, it will use the Model class to call hasSupplier/hasWarehouse method to check for duplicates, if it is a duplicate, the order will throw a CommandException which indicates that there is a duplicate supplier/warehouse in the CLI-nic application already.
 Else, it will successfully add the new supplier/warehouse using addSupplier/addWarehouse method.
 Finally, it return a new CommandResult object, containing a String that indicates a successful addition.

 --------------------------------------------------------------------------------------------------------------------